How to Buy a Home If You Don't Qualify For a Mortgage

 You might have applied to a lender and got rejected from getting a loan primarily because the lender doesn't feel you make enough or have enough assets to satisfy the loan.

-You get a loan from a bank and you expect that your monthly mortgage payments will be the same for the next thirty years.
+You get a bank loan and expect your monthly mortgage payments to be the same for thirty years.

 Having a Bad Credit Score

-While having a credit score in the fair range or even in the poor range may not immediately disqualify you for a mortgage it can mean that the interest rate might be too high for your to afford.
+While having a credit score in the fair range or even in the poor range may not immediately disqualify you from a mortgage, it can mean that the interest rate might be too high for you to afford.

-The better your credit score, the better your interest rate is going to be.
+The better your credit score, the better your interest rate will be.

 And, if your score is low enough or you don't have a credit score, it will make you ineligible for a loan.